Preparation for Eternity

 I find it interesting that the first thing many people read in the daily newspaper is the obituary notices.
 I don't know why except it is an admission of sorts that death is a fact of life.

 Other people avoid reading the obituary notices altogether as they don't want to even begin to think of death.
-This is sad because sooner or later it happens to us all, for nobody gets out of this place alive.
+This is sad because sooner or later it happens to us all.
 In younger days death seemed a lifetime away—and it was.
 The years passed, then my father died, then my mother, then my oldest sister … and now, along with my younger sisters, I'm next in line.
 Dying doesn't bother me, but the process can be frightening if one should lose his or her health and, especially, his or her mind.
 Over that we have little or no control.

 However, what we do have control over is life after death.
 Should you have a dream tonight that you died, what would happen to you?
 Where would you spend eternity if this were a reality and not a dream?
 Better still, where will you spend eternity when it is a reality?